sa-foe/FriendlyCaptcha-SoSciSurvey-Integration/README.md

 sendJSON() returns false
 Network error — SoSci could not reach the Friendly Captcha API.
 The isset() check in the production code handles this gracefully by allowing participants through rather than blocking everyone.

-<b>What Appears in Your Dataset</b>
-After data collection, the column labelled CAPT (or whatever item label you chose) will contain the raw Friendly Captcha token string for each submission.
-Example:

-AQQA.8ZFE5oTTEfRjBlMxg6y1p_W2hLQjMVe7JsAFKx-nFX9OUtwkf5bEdyw...

-A valid token is long (several hundred characters) and starts with AQEA or AQQA.
-You can use this to manually identify and exclude any dataset rows where the token is empty or suspiciously short — which would indicate the captcha was bypassed.